Compartment syndrome

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

 If you have chronic compartment syndrome, resting will help.
 That is often enough for the condition to settle.
-You might also be advised to switch to low-impact exercise.
+Your doctor might also advise you to switch to low-impact exercise.

 Learn more here about the development and quality assurance of healthdirect content.